 - Available in several forms: most often liquids, granules or powders

 There are some health benefits too: “When it comes to looking for sugar substitutes that won’t break the caloric bank and aren’t chemically derived, monk fruit is a great alternative,” Amaral said.
-“As with any non-nutritive sweetener, it doesn’t contribute to postprandial glucose and insulin release (it doesn’t raise blood sugar), which is good for diabetics.
+“As with any non-nutritive sweetener, it doesn’t contribute to postprandial glucose and insulin release (it doesn’t affect blood sugar levels), which is good for diabetics.
 Some animal studies have also found that the mogrosides extracted from it can have antioxidant protective properties as well.”

 Along with the many benefits, there are some drawbacks too, which include: